 If at least two bids are not received or the highest bid after the re-solicitation process does not equal or exceed that amount, the financial advisor will not complete the sale.
 The indenture administrator at the direction of the depositor will be required to consult with a financial advisor, including an underwriter of the securities or the administrator, to determine the fair market value of the trust student loans.
-The indenture administrator and the financial advisor will be entitled to the reimbursement of all of their and their respective agents' fees, expenses and costs whether or not such auction sale is consummated.
+Notwithstanding any cap on fees and expenses described herein, the indenture administrator and the financial advisor will be entitled to the reimbursement of all of their and their respective agents' fees, expenses and costs in connection with any auction sale whether or not such auction sale is consummated.